-3.9 Drives with Removable Media
+3.9 Removable Drives

-Some manufacturers offer drives with removable media.
-The SDC-RQD11-SCH detects when such a drive is connected and makes certain changes to the way it operates.
-The important changes are that you can only have one virtual unit on a drive whose media can be removed.
+The SDC-RQD11-EC supports removable drives.
+SW3 defines which drives are removable, and they may only be drives 0, 1, 2, or 3.
+(See section 2-1.)
+The SDC-RQD11-EC makes certain changes to the way the removable drives operate.
+The important change is that you may only have one virtual unit on a drive whose media can be removed.
 That unit must have the same unit number as the physical drive number.
 The reason for this is that it is necessary to determine the unit number even though the media may be removed.
 This means that the unit number cannot be recorded on the media for these drives.
-WOMBAT automatically detects these drives and prevents you from creating incorrect units on them.